yalindogrusoz/Battleship/README.md

 # Battleship
-C++ model of the popular game "Battleship", supporting player vs player and player vs bot.
+This project is for a C++ model of the popular game "Battleship", supporting player vs player and player vs bot.

 Battleship is a 2-player game where on a 10x10 board, each player places ships on certain cells which are unknown to the other player.
 Players take turn guessing cells on the board, and are informed whether their guess hit the other player's boat.
 Once all cells containing a player's ship has been hit, that ship is sunken.
 The first player to sink all of the others' boats is the winner.